How to install a FIPS compliant Kubernetes cluster

 sudo apt update

-sudo apt install ubuntu-advantage-tools
+sudo apt install ubuntu-pro-client

 Attach the Ubuntu Pro token with the --no-auto-enable option to prevent Canonical Livepatch services, which are not supported with FIPS: